What is selective dorsal rhizotomy?

 A team approach

 Seattle Children's is the only hospital in the Pacific Northwest with the expertise to offer SDR and comprehensive inpatient rehabilitation.
 Our medical, surgical and rehabilitation experts will do a thorough evaluation to see if SDR is right for your child.
 Since you know your child best, we will work with you to develop and follow through on a therapy plan that is right for your child and for your family.
-A
+A child life specialist, an expert in helping children understand and cope with medical procedures, can work with your child before or after surgery.
+Learn more about what to expect and preparing your child for surgery.

 Pediatric surgical expertise